bortzzz/Halo-Block-First-Game-/README.md

 # Halo-Block-First-Game-
-first game created with pygame..  (it's impossible to beat it) Make Sure You Download As   .Zip  !!!
+first game created with pygame..  (it's impossible to beat it)

++ Make Sure You Download As   .Zip  !!!
+(click on Code Button )